We offer several graduate-level programs here at the School of Nursing.The following is a brief synopsis of each:

 Master of Nursing

 Our Master of Nursing program is offered via distance learning, providing students with the opportunity to deepen and broaden their knowledge and competencies while in many cases balancing work and home life.

 The Nurse Practitioner option prepares nurses at an advanced level to work as nurse practitioners in a variety of settings.

-All three options in the MN program are designed to prepare students in advanced practice nursing.
+All three options in the MN program are designed to prepare students in advanced nursing practice.